mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 Adding additional locos to the |consist| train is identical to the process of selecting a single loco.
 Simply click on the :guilabel:`Select` button, which will be showing the name or address of any locos already selected.

-After selecting each additional loco, the Consist Edit screen will be shown.
+After selecting each additional loco, the :ref:`operation/interface:Consist (MU) Edit Screen` will be shown.
 This allows you to:

 * Change the facing of each loco (except the front loco)
 * Change the order of the locos in the |consist|